21 Chester Place

 Mr. and Mrs. Henry G. Newhall (who had the house built), lived in the house for about eight years between 1888 and 1896.
 They had three children, with the last two being born while they lived in the house.
 Alice, the first born (who would have turned two in 1888), lived there until she was around 10 years old.
 Their second child named Donald, who was born in 1890, lived in the house until he was around 6 years old.
 Their third child Leila, born in 1891, lived there until she was about 5 years old.

 When the Tufts moved in to the house in 1911, they moved in with two of Mr. Tufts sons from a previous marriage; Warren (12 years old), and Fletcher (10 years old).
-Although, the boys only lived in the house for about a year before returning back to live with their biological mother under court order.
+Although the boys only lived in the house for about a year, before returning back to live with their biological mother under court order.

 Within the first year that the Adams’ moved in to the house in 1915 (first set of renters under the Doheny’s), Mr. and Mrs. James H. Adams’ son, Morgan Adams and his wife Aileen welcomed their first child Morgan Adams Jr. (in August 1915), and their second son James “Peter” H. Adams II (in 1917).
 Morgan and Aileen did separate and divorce in 1921, and more than likely the boys lived with their mother at a different residence from then on (although that is just purely speculation), but their grandma Lillian on their dads side continued to live at 21 Chester Place until at least 1932, so it is possible to conclude that the two boys would go to their grandma’s house to visit once in awhile (at least until 1932).